Bachelor of Natural Resources, Sustainable Coastal Management

 The study programme, that is one of the few Bachelor Programmes in Europe focusing on Coastal issues, prepares students for working with issues that actually matters.
 The student will in particular be able to:

 - Analyze environmental challenges and give suggestions for constructive solutions to the sometimes wicked problems.

 - Understand the interplay of natural resource management issues and the environment.

 - Recognize the potential of the Bioeconomy sector, with particular focus on how new innovation can both contribute to solving environmental challenges and enhance the economy.

-The curriculum is multidisciplinary and places equal focus on Environmental and Social Sciences and also explores the links between coastal problems and other challenges that our planet is facing currently such as deforestation, waste water management etc.
+The curriculum is multidisciplinary and places equal focus on Environmental and Social Sciences and explores the links between coastal problems and other challenges that our planet is facing currently such as marine pollution, deforestation, waste water management etc.

-Participatory learning and practical training are seen as keys to success for developing self-reflecting and able professionals that can interact in truly multi-cultural teams.
-At the programme students take more responsibility of their own learning and in that way they develop entrepreneurial skills and pro-activeness which enables them to easier place themselves on the work market.
+Active learning and practical training are seen as keys to success for developing self-reflecting and able professionals that can interact in truly multi-cultural teams.
+The students are more responsible for their own learning and in that way they develop entrepreneurial skills and pro-activeness which enables them to easier place themselves on the work market